yogalightness/yogalightness.github.io/classes.md

 Contact: [JaneCatherine here](mailto:jane.a@yasodharayoga.org) for more information, to reserve an in person place, and for the on line link.

+Weekly Wednesday Morning Gentle Hatha Yoga Classes

+9.30-10.45am

+25th September – 14th November  (No class October 30th)

+On Line and in person in Aylsham Norfolk.

+These classes are gentle, non-competitive, compassionate and open to all levels of experience and ability.
+You’ll experience gentle classical yoga asanas (postures) and other traditional yogic practices such as mantra, visualisation, relaxation and meditation.
+Some of the benefits that you may experience are increased alignment and mobiity in your body, and peace and calmness of mind.

+You’ll need to bring a mat, cushion/something to sit on, and a blanket.

+Cost: £70 for the term, £12 drop in.
+You can join at any point in the term.
+Click here for the PayPal link or email JaneCatherine here (mailto:jane.a@yasodharayoga.org) for BACs details.

+Concessions available.
+We would much rather you paid what you can afford than not attend the classes because of financial restrictions.

+Contact: [JaneCatherine here](mailto:jane.a@yasodharayoga.org) for more information, to reserve a place, or for the on line link.

 Sunday 6th October